-Questions concerning residence classification should be addressed to the Vice President and Dean of Student Services.
+Questions concerning residence classification should be addressed to the Registrar.
 Documentation may be required.

 In-District Definition

 An in-district student is one who was a documented resident of Scurry County for the twelve months immediately preceding his/her original registration at Western Texas College.
 Proof of residency may be required upon admission or at any time during a student's enrollment.